 Language-Based Fonts

-Windows 7 supports a broader range of complex scripts and fonts for more languages.
+Windows 7 supports a broader range of scripts and fonts for more languages.
 People who use these scripts will benefit from these additions, which also help meet government requirements in countries that require support for national languages.

 Language-Relevant Font Selection